Ardem/yii-coding-standard/README.md

-Yii Framework PHP CodeSniffer Coding Standard
+Yii Framework PHP CodeSniffer Coding Standard (official repo)
 ==============================================

-!!!
-Don't use it in production.
-It's not a full version !!!

-It's necessary to add this rules:
+It's an alpha version.
+For the full matching with Yii standards it's necessary to add just one rule:
-- @Doc;
+- @Doc checking;

 You can read about Yii standard here: https://github.com/yiisoft/yii/wiki/Core-framework-code-style